In Depth Baby Product Reviews Led by a Pediatrician

 Quality

-The Summer Infant earned one of the lowest scores for quality with materials and design choices that are nothing to brag about.
+The Summer Infant earned one of the lowest scores for quality, and its materials and design choices are nothing to brag about.

 summer infant 3d lite - the wheels on the summer infant are soft plastic with fake tread.